 Structural fields: ID, kadastrs, kvart, nogabals

-Full address of any plot: `region/adm1/adm2/kvart/nogabals` — for example, `kurzemes/Kuldīgas novads/Padures pagasts/272/15`.
+Full addressing of any plot follows the pattern `region/adm1/adm2/kvart/nogabals` — for example, `kurzemes/Kuldīgas novads/Padures pagasts/272/15`.

 ZKAT: zone category